OpsMx/standard-isd-gitops/upgrade/README.md

    - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".
    - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halayard pod

+22. Post DB Migration

+    This can be be executed as a kubenetes job

+   -  `kubectl -n opsmx-isd apply -f ISD-Post-Helm-job.yaml`   # Edit namespace if changed from the default "opsmx-isd"
 ## If things go wrong during upgrade
 *As we have a gitops installer, recovering from a failed install/upgrade is very easy.
 In summary, we simply delete all objects are re-apply.
 Please follow the steps below to recover.*